dnlongen/RegLister/README.md

 =============

-Recurse through a registry, identifying values with large data Written by David Longenecker (Twitter: @dnlongen)
+Recurse through a registry, identifying values with large data

+* Written by David Longenecker
+* Twitter: @dnlongen
+* Email: david (at) securityforrealpeople.com

 Registry values with large amounts of data are one way of hiding malicious executable data.
 The registry is persistent so the malware can remain through a reboot, but the malware is not on disk so is not detected by traditional AV.

 See http://www.codereversing.com/blog/archives/261 for an explanation of how this works.

-Rev 0.1 recursively dives through the registry on an online Windows system, scanning each of the five hives for any data greater than 20kb by default.
-You can adjust this by changing the "minsize" value in the source code.
+Rev 0.2 recursively dives through the registry on an online Windows system, scanning each of the five hives for any data greater than 20kb by default.
+You can adjust this by supplying a "--minsize" parameter (in KB) on the command line.
+It also supports remote registries via the "--computername" parameter.

+Note that for remote registry access, the remote PC must have the *Remote Registry* service enabled and running, and must either have its Windows Firewall disabled or set to allow incoming remote registry connections.
+RegLister does not currently authenticate to the remote registry, thus you must map a drive or a null session with an account with admin rights on the remote PC first.

 Requirements:
 =============